 The Office of Federal Contract Compliance Programs (OFCCP) is issuing this Advance Notice of Proposed Rulemaking in order to invite the public to provide input on the development and implementation of a compensation data collection tool.
 Possible uses for the collected data include generating insight into potential problems of compensation discrimination at the establishment level that warrant further review or evaluation by OFCCP or contractor self-audit.
 OFCCP could use the data collected by the tool to conduct analyses at the establishment level, as well as to identify and analyze industry trends, Federal contractors' compensation practices and potential equal employment-related issues.

 OFCCP is issuing this Advanced Notice of Proposed Rulemaking to solicit comments from interested parties as early as possible in the development process of this new data collection tool.
-There will, of course, be an additional opportunity to comment following the publication of the Notice of Proposed Rulemaking.
+There will, of course, be an additional opportunity to comment following the Start Printed Page 49399publication of the Notice of Proposed Rulemaking.
 However, to maximize the opportunity to participate in the rulemaking process, OFCCP strongly encourages all interested parties to take this opportunity to submit any ideas, comments or concerns which OFCCP should consider in the course of designing this compensation data collection tool.
 OFCCP is especially interested in the nature of data that would be most useful for analysis, and any practical implementation issues.

 All comments must be received on or before October 11, 2011.

 You may submit comments, identified by RIN number 1250-AA03, by any of the following methods:

 - Federal eRulemaking Portal: www.regulations.gov.
 Follow the instructions for submitting comments.